gabrielfu/license-plate-recognition-system/README.md

 - `ip`: the path to video file or the camera IP
 - `fps_simulation`: use your video or camera fps value
 - `accum_time`: maximum frame accumulation time for majority vote
-- `trigger_zone`: This defines a polygon on the frame, inside which LPR will be performed.
+- `trigger_zone` (*Optional*): This defines a polygon on the frame, inside which LPR will be performed.
 The format is a list of vertices in (x, y).
 The vertices need to be in order in either clockwise or anti-clockwise direction.
 The polygon is usually, but not necessary, a tetragon.
 See image below for an example.
+If the whole frame is valid, don't specify this field.

 ![](assets/images/trigger_zone.jpg)